 Office of Research & Sponsored Programs

 Test results will take about 48 hours to process.
-The COVID-19 health team will only be calling those individuals who test positive.
+The COVID-19 health team will call each individual with the test results.

 The following are links to Duval and surrounding county testing locations.
 Please review information on each site for specific locations, availability, and cost.